SUCCESS FILING TO FEEL MORE SUCCESS-FULL …

 I was invited to do an interview on WLYF Radio in Miami.
 The interviewer was Bobby Ellerbee, a top voice talent. www.imdb.com/name/nm11417041/ Afterward he called Stuart Gelles, Lou Dobb’s Administrator at CNN, to tell him about me.

 “Quick-witted, full of stories, Susan’s depth of thought and knowledge make her not only a great guest but the epitome of success itself.
-She will leave you and your audience inspired and full of possibilities for a fulfilling future.”—Bobby Ellerbee, Creative, Director, WLYF Radio
+She will leave you and your audience inspired and full of possibilities for a fulfilling future.”—Bobby Ellerbee, Creative Director, WLYF Radio

 Weeks later, on my way back from England, I had dinner at Mah’s Chinese Restaurant in New York with Lou and his team.
 It was an exciting evening!
 The next morning CNN scheduled me for an interview with Lou, but he was out sick that day and Valerie Morris interviewed me instead.
 So, Lou scheduled a second interview.
 In the hall afterward, he told me why … Susan, I wanted to interview you myself because I want you to teach my entire team The Technology of Success.”